ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 - **DNS_DOMAIN_ID**: The ID of DNS domain.
 Required.
 - **-i , --instance value**: Instance name or ID.
 If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` is used.
-- **-output value**: Specify output format, only JSON is supported now.
+- **-output value**: Specify output format, only JSON is supported.

 #### Examples
 {: #command-example-logpush-jobs}